ayush1997/Xvision/README.md

 The above code can be used for **Deep Transfer Learning** on any Image dataset to train using VggNet as the PreTrained network.
 ### Steps to follow

-1. Download Data- the script download images and saves corresponfing disease label in json format.
+1. Download Data- the script download images and saves corresponding disease label in json format.

   ```python scraper.py <path/to/folder/to/save/images>```